siemens/kas/docs/userguide/project-configuration.rst

         - bsp.yml
         - product.yml

-The paths to the files in the include list are either absolute, if they start with a `/`, or relative.

-If the path is relative and the configuration file is inside a repository, then path is relative to the repositories base directory.
+If the configuration file is inside a repository, then path is relative to the repositories base directory.
 If the configuration file is not in a repository, then the path is relative to the parent directory of the file.

 Including configuration files from other repos
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~